mapbuh/min.waf/README.md

 ## Features

-1. Can be used with nginx with proxy_pass or reading access.log in real time
+1. Can be used with nginx with proxy_pass
-2. Can read external list of IP addresses to ban at the moment they make request
+2. Supports whitelist of bots and ip addresses
+3. Supports blacklist of bots and ip addresses
-3. Supports local list of malicious url patterns
+4. Supports list of known attack url patterns
-4. Analyzes http statuses and bans users with more than 75% negative responses
+5. Analyzes http statuses from given address and bans when given threshold is reached
-5. Detects addresses that frequently request long running urls and bans them (currently only logs them, needs finer tuning)
+6. Supports list of known bad user agents that are banned on sight
+7. Performs deep packet inspection and guards against known sql inections, php exploits, node.js exploits (catches react2shell too)
+8. Analyzes long running responses from upstream and bans if certain threshold is reached by an ip address
 6. Support whitelisting triggers: when authorized access is detected to certain url (HTTP status 200), the requester address is added to whitelist for that certain vhost

 ## Prerequisites

 - Nginx installed and running as a reverse proxy
 - min.waf
-- pyyaml
 - python-requests
 - Root or sudo privileges